Resources

 Scholarships

 At Glanzmann's Research Foundation, we understand the importance of education for students with Glanzmann Thrombasthenia (GT).
-That's why we've compiled a list of academic scholarships available for students with GT.
-This list, updated on June 1, 2020, includes the following.

 Please consider donating to the GRF to help us find a cure for Glanzmann Thrombasthenia.
 No matter how small, every little bit gets us closer to our goal.